-According to a recent survey, a whopping 71% of managers said that meetings are unproductive and inefficient.
-Which begs the question: why would any manager in their right mind want to spend time in a one-on-one meeting with each and every one of their direct reports?
+A study found that 71% of managers said that meetings are unproductive and inefficient, which begs the question: Why should any manager dedicate time to one-on-one meetings with each of their team?

-It turns out, for many successful managers, one-on-ones are the number one way to find out what kind of problems their team is facing.
-In fact, a well-organised one-on-one meeting can be the most effective tool when it comes to things like building trust, boosting job satisfaction, and promoting employee growth.
+It turns out that for many successful managers, one-on-ones are the number one way to find out what kind of problems their team is facing.
+In fact, a well-organised one-to-one meeting can be the most effective tool when it comes to things like building trust, boosting job satisfaction, and promoting employee growth.

 Table of Contents